Burgoyne and his troops were hopelessly surrounded. They prepared for what might be their final stand.

-This 22-acre parcel of land, located in the village of Victory (about 8.5 miles north of the Battlefield), marks the final encampment site for the British Army under General John Burgoyne prior to their October 17, 1777, surrender to American forces under General Horatio Gates.
+Victory Woods is a 22-acre parcel of land located in the village of Victory (about 8.5 miles north of the Battlefield).
+It marks the final encampment site for the British Army under General John Burgoyne prior to their October 17, 1777, surrender to American forces under General Horatio Gates.

 Two options are available for visiting Victory Woods.

 - Park at Saratoga Monument and follow the foot path through the cemetery to the Victory Woods trail head;